ZIYU-DEEP/Anomaly-Detection-for-Spectrum/README.md

 This step is to evaluate the model's anomaly detection performance on different anomaly inputs.

-In the directory of the code script, run the code:
+In the directory of the code script, run the following code in terminal:

 ```
-$python downsample_ratio window_size shift_size batch_size anomaly_folder
+$ python downsample_ratio window_size shift_size batch_size anomaly_folder
 ```

 A sample input parameter would be: